daijinru/cheat_sheet/resource/react.md

 this.props
 ```

-These methods and properies are available for `Component` instances.
+These methods and properties are available for `Component` instances.

 See: [Component API](http://facebook.github.io/react/docs/component-api.html)